 This is my way of cooking Loh Mee (Home Cooking).
-During MCO (Movement Control Order), I tend to explore into cooking and I have cooked a few of my favorite food which are curry pork, kong pao chicken and braised pork or chicken.
-And today, I tried my hands on “LOH MEE”.
+During MCO (Movement Control Order), I tend to explore into cooking (I think not only myself but many others exploring cooking too) and I have cooked a few of my favorite dishes like curry pork, kong pao chicken and braised pork or chicken.
+And today, I trying my hands on “LOH MEE”.

-My wife bought some yellow noodles last week and we have most of the ingredient available in the kitchen.
-This prompted me to try cooking “loh mee” for the 1st time.
-Of course, i did some research and reading online for it’s recipe and improvise a bit on my own.
+My wife bought some yellow noodles (the thick type) last week and I have most of the ingredients available in the kitchen, time for my “loh mee” for the 1st time.
+Of course before I start cooking, I made some research online for the simplest recipe and improvise it a bit on my own.

 - Keep in fridge for an hour or so.

 Prepare other ingredients: